NiklasRosenstein/slap/README.md

-# Shut
+# shut

-Shut is an opinionated tool that allows you to configure everything around the Python packaging and release process with a single YAML configuration file.
+Shut is an opinionated tool that allows you to configure everything around the Python packaging and release process from a single source of truth.
+It is intended to simplify the process of publishing Python packages and prevent common pitfalls.

+## Getting started

+Use `shore pkg new --project-name my-package` to bootstrap a Python package directory.
+Alternatively you can use the example configuration below.

+**`package.yml`**

 ```yml
 package: